 Mercari is more app-focused, some of the sellers have complained that using it on the desktop is not as convenient as it would be on the mobile app.

-Complaints have come that the seller protection is not up to the mark and buyers return items more often that they keep it.
+Complaints have come that seller protection is not up to the mark and buyers return items more often than they keep them.

 Final Verdict Mercari vs eBay

 Let me start by saying that there are two sides to this.
-Which one is better really depends upon your needs.
+Which one is better really depends on your needs.
 So, I am going to give my opinion on two types of sellers.
-1. A large scale seller, who is looking out to make a business out of selling. ( Sells more than 100 items a month ) 2.
-A small scale seller, who just has some extra stuff and wants to make a couple for bucks selling them like me (Sells between 1-50 items).
+1. A large-scale seller, who is looking out to make a business out of selling. ( Sells more than 100 items a month ) 2.
+A small scale seller, who just has some extra stuff and wants to make a couple of bucks selling them like me (Sells between 1-50 items).

-I personally love Mercari, because Mercari is the best for small scale sellers who would sell less than 50 items.
+I personally love Mercari, because it is the best for small scale sellers who sell fewer than 50 items.
 This is why :

 - It’s very easy to list on Mercari.
 So, if you are new or have very little experience selling online and don’t want to give in much time in considering so many factors then this is the best for you.
 Plus you get 100 free listings initially, which is a really good deal and the listings keep increasing as and when you make sales.

 - Since listings are free, by chance your item does not sell out you wouldn’t have to bear any kind of charges.
 Whereas on eBay, since you pay some amount for the listings that amount is non-refundable.

 - eBay is a massive platform so naturally, buyers have a lot of options to choose from, many items from small-scale sellers remain unnoticed and lie on the platform for a long time, and additionally you also have to pay the charge to keep re-listing the item.